 In 1966, the University of Wisconsin Oshkosh, formerly the Wisconsin State University Oshkosh, became the second public institution north of Madison and Milwaukee to instate a baccalaureate nursing program.
 The first nursing class had 30 students; 22 of them formed the first graduate class in 1970.

-The College of Nursing quickly outgrew its original home in Pollack House, which contained the college’s offices, classrooms and a Nursing Arts Lab.
+The College of Nursing quickly outgrew its original home in Pollock House, which contained the college’s offices, classrooms and a Nursing Arts Lab.
 The college relocated to the Nursing/Education building in fall 1970 and remains there today.

 The first curriculum — comprised of 142 credits in eight semesters and two summer sessions — was uniquely organized around the nursing process, with an emphasis on the nurse-patient relationship and a focus on understanding the patient’s perception of illness and care.

 In response to changes in the practice of nursing, the College of Nursing initiated a graduate program in 1974 and a BSN Completion Program for Registered Nurses in 1980.
 Student enrollment grew so rapidly that by 1973, enrollment was limited to 150 students per year.
 Due to the increased enrollment of registered nurses seeking a baccalaureate degree, the number increased to 180 in 1981.